-This project is in partnership with the American Bird Conservancy, Black Cat GIS, and GCBO with grant money from the Environmental Protection Agency¹.
-With the S.P.L.A.Sh project, we hope to decrease the amount of trash in and entering Gulf Coast waters on the upper Texas coast.
+SPLASh is a conservation and education project in partnership with the American Bird Conservancy, Black Cat GIS, and GCBO.
+With the SPLASh project, we hope to decrease the amount of trash in and entering Gulf Coast waters on the upper Texas coast.

 There is an enormous amount of trash in Texas waters and this affects the organisms living there as well as on the beach.
 Many of the shorebirds that we study have been negatively effected by this pollution.
 For example, the American Oystercatchers that we study have often been found wrapped up in fishing line, which causes damage to the bird and sometimes death.

 This project has both cleanup and education components.
-We will be hosting monthly beach and bayou cleanups during which we will also collect trash data.
-For a long-term effect, we will be educating the public about waste reduction and proper disposal.
+We host monthly beach and bayou cleanups during which we also collect trash data.
+For a long-term effect, we educate the public about waste reduction and proper disposal.
 This includes engaging local communities, stakeholders, and natural resource managers whose coastal lands and areas are impacted by trash and plastic pollution.
 If you are interested in our education programs or volunteering at one of our cleanups, please contact firstname.lastname@example.org.

 Take our short online courses about Marine Debris, Galveston Bay Ecology, and Life vs. Litter here.

 Sign our Trash Free Pledge here

 If you'd like to bring SPLASh programming to your school or group, contact Celeste at email@example.com

 For more information contact: